-- Develop knowledge of subject matter, content standards, and subject-specific pedagogy; - Develop and apply knowledge of varied students' needs; - Consider research and theory about how students learn; and - Reflect on and analyze evidence of the effects of instruction on student learning, as a performance-based assessment, edTPA is designed to engage candidates in demonstrating their understanding of teaching and student learning in authentic ways.
+- Develop knowledge of subject matter, content standards, and subject-specific pedagogy; - Develop and apply knowledge of varied students' needs; - Consider research and theory about how students learn; and - Reflect on and analyze evidence of the effects of instruction on student learning.
+As a performancebased assessment, edTPA is designed to engage candidates in demonstrating their understanding of teaching and student learning in authentic ways.

 In addition to meeting the coursework and fieldwork requirements of a credentialing program, the State of California requires that teacher candidates achieve a passing score on the edTPA (or another approved performance assessment) before being recommended for a Preliminary Teaching Credential.
 The State of California also requires Embedded Signature Assessments.
 The ESAs differ from institution to institution but include items such as case studies of individual students, lesson or unit plans, analyses of student work, and observations of and reflections about student teaching.
-At Stanford, the ESAs represent major course assignments and are captured in a Teaching Portfolio submitted at the end of the program.
-These assessments include summative course assignments and all reflections connected with formal observations by Supervisors.
+At Stanford, the ESAs represent major course assignments and are captured in a Graduation Portfolio submitted at the end of the program.
+These assessments include course assignments such as the Adolescent Development case study, the Classroom Leadership and Management Plan, Assessment Plan, the Curriculum Units developed in the Curriculum and Instruction courses, the Special Needs case study, the final project for Designing Equitable Groupwork, and all reflections connected with formal observations by Supervisors.